Hacker News

 So perhaps not in any serious modern economic philosophy, but people definitely arrive at this idea in naive ways.

-6 hours ago by seiferteric
+4 years ago by seiferteric

 > Every single dollar of compensation paid out is done transactionally: it is used to purchase labor.